 Communication – educating public and stakeholders

-Environmental Management Systems
+Environmental Management Systems (EMS)

-An Environmental Management System (EMS) is a tool to integrate environmental aspects in the management of an organization including an effective way of creating and controlling environmental ethos.
-An Environmental Management Plan (EMP) can also be an effective tool for managing environmental issues with individual projects and activities.
+An EMS is a tool to integrate environmental aspects in the management of an organization including an effective way of creating and controlling environmental ethos.
+An EMP can also be an effective tool for managing environmental issues with individual projects and activities.
 Both of these refer to the same concept and could be defined as a set of processes and practices that enable an organization or activity to reduce its environmental impacts and increase its operating efficiency.

 These types of management tools must be compliant to the relevant legislation and must be relevant to an organization’s level of environmental maturity.